massung/data-jockey/README.md

 FILTER type='story' and url is not null
 SORT BY score DESC

-# output the score and title
+# filter only a few columns
 SELECT score, title, url

 # dump to the terminal